 Catalonia's institution of self-government is the Generalitat, which is embedded within the Spanish territorial model as an autonomous community (AC).
 This territorial model is not formally designated in the Spanish Constitution (SC) of 1978 but it is informally called the Estado de las Autonomías (State of Autonomies).
 The Estado de las Autonomías currently consists of 17 ACs and two autonomous cities in Northern Africa, namely Ceuta and Melilla.
 All the autonomous institutions have territorial powers that define a mostly symmetrical model.
 The basic law of an AC is its Statute of Autonomy.
-The procedure for approval and amendment of most Statutes of Autonomy and their amendments must also be debated in and passed by the Spanish parliament.
+The procedure for approval and amendment of most Statutes of Autonomy consists in two steps.
+First, they are passed by the ACs' legislatures.
+Second, the Statutes of Autonomy and their amendments must also be debated in and passed by the Spanish parliament.
 Therefore, the Statutes of Autonomy have a dual nature: they are ACs' basic laws as well as organic laws of Spain.
 The Catalan, Basque, Galician and Andalusian Statutes of Autonomy provide for a third procedural step for approval and reform.
 Once passed by the legislatures of these ACs and the Spanish parliament, these four Statutes and their amendments must be ratified in a referendum to be held in the territory where the respective Statute should apply.